tenesiss/Hacknet-Pathfinder-XMOD-Dev/README.md

   - path: The path of the target comp where the file must be uploaded to
   - source: Source comp (where the file is)
   - sourcePath: The path where the file is in source comp
-  - checkOnce: If to check every frame or once
+  - checkOnce: Whether to check every frame or once.
 ### File Deleted (FileDeleted)
 - Is triggered when a file is deleted from the specified node
 - Attributes available
   - target: The target comp (where the file is)
   - targetFile: The name of the file to delete
   - path: The path where the file is in the target comp
-  - checkOnce: If to check every frame or once
+  - checkOnce: Whether to check every frame or once.
 ### File Created (FileCreated)
 - Is triggered when a file is created in the specified node
 - Attributes available
   - target: The target comp (where the file has to be created)
   - targetFile: The name that the created file must has
   - path: The path where the file must be created on
-  - checkOnce: If to check every frame or once
+  - checkOnce: Whether to check every frame or once.
 ### Has Points (HasPoints)
 - Is triggered if the player has that amount of points
 - Attributes available
    - placeholder: The placeholder of points
    - has: The condition (using operator, for example: `>=12` checks if the player has in the placeholder more than 12 or 12 points)
-   - checkOnce: If to check every frame or once
+   - checkOnce: Whether to check every frame or once.
 ### Player Sent Message (PlayerSentMessage)
 - Is triggered when the player sends a message (or sent it if considerPrevious is set to true) to the specified IRC channel.
 - Attributes available